16 Best Lakes in Wisconsin

 Visiting Lake Michigan is a given when you're considering lakes in Wisconsin.
 It is one of two Great Lakes that border the state and is located on the eastern side of the state off the shores of Door County.

 There are 300 miles of Lake Michigan shoreline along the Door County peninsula, making it one of the best lakes for vacations in the state.
-It is the best area to experience the lake whether you are kayaking around Cave Point, swimming in one of 53 Lake Michigan public beaches, or diving to see some of the 275 shipwrecks in the waters around Door County.
+It is the best area to experience the lake, whether you are kayaking around Cave Point, swimming in one of the dozens of public beaches on Lake Michigan, or diving to see some of the 275 shipwrecks in the waters around Door County.

 Farther south from Door County, you can access Lake Michigan from Milwaukee and Sheboygan and catch a fishing charter out to deeper water.
-Lake Michigan is one of the best lakes to fish for perch and walleye.
+Lake Michigan is one of the best lakes to fish for perch and walleye, and it has become the place where anglers make an annual trek for epic salmon fishing, too.

 Since the shores of Lake Michigan stretch down to southern Wisconsin, you can also enjoy the waters and sunsets from North Beach near the city of Racine, which has 2,500 feet of sandy shoreline.